BoldGrid/boldgrid-staging/readme.txt

 == Changelog ==

+= 1.2.4 In progress =
+* Bug fix:		JIRA WPB-2425	Link to Staging tutorials needs to be removed.

 = 1.2.3 =
 * Bug fix:		JIRA WPB-2075	If themes are lazy loaded, staging button does not appear on later themes.